ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IObjectRFEnvironment.rst

 IObjectRFEnvironment
 ====================

-.. py:class:: IObjectRFEnvironment
+.. py:class:: ansys.stk.core.stkobjects.IObjectRFEnvironment

    object

    Provide access to the properties and methods defining the RF environment for an object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IObjectRFEnvironment

 Overview
 --------